Concept

 The Feasible Frontier in Figure 5.7

-In Figure 5.7, the feasible frontier is represented by a downward-sloping, concave curve.
-This curve is plotted on a graph where the horizontal axis shows Angela's hours of free time (ranging from 0 to 24), and the vertical axis displays the bushels of grain she can produce (ranging from 0 to 70).
-The frontier connects the specific points (0, 64), A (16, 46), and (24, 0), defining the maximum technically possible output for each level of free time.
+The feasible frontier in Figure 5.7 is depicted as a downward-sloping, concave curve on a graph.
+The horizontal axis represents Angela's hours of free time, ranging from 0 to 24, while the vertical axis shows the bushels of grain she can produce, from 0 to 70.
+The coordinates on this graph are given in the format (hours of free time, bushels of grain).
+This frontier specifically connects the points (0, 64), A (16, 46), and (24, 0), illustrating the maximum possible production for any given amount of free time.

 Image 0